audiopixel/pixelmixer/README.md

 A Clip is simply a Shader with additional timing, scaling, and input controls.
 Loading a Shader into a Clip allows us to play it back several times, at multiple sizes and animation speeds.

 A Pod is a way to group and mix Clips to be blended and positioned as one.
 Pods can then be blended into other Pods.
 Pods can also be represented many times over in many places.
-A simple example of would be to take one Pod and display it in two different places, perhaps with the second instance mirrored or scaled.
+A simple example would be to take one Pod and display it in two different places, perhaps with the second instance mirrored or scaled.

 Once a Shader has been loaded into a Clip, it can be positioned in multiple places with a Pod, and then mixed into the main mix with a Channel.